Dream Meaning

 Plate 66 (Arachnida) from Ernst Haeckel's Kunstformen der Natur (1904).
 Spider dreams are among the most symbolically consistent in cross-cultural analysis: the spider as weaver of fate appears in Greek (Moirai), Norse (Nornir), and many Indigenous American traditions (Spider Woman).
 In Jungian analysis, spider dreams often activate the 'terrible mother' complex or the creative-destructive aspect of the unconscious.
 Ernst Haeckel, Kunstformen der Natur (1904), plate 66.
 Public domain via Wikimedia Commons.

 In Jung's analytical psychology, spider-dreams typically represent the weaver-archetype and self-constructed patterns.
 Ovid's Arachne (Metamorphoses 6.1–145) grounds Western literary spider-dream imagery.
 Japanese jorōgumo (Toriyama Sekien 1779) produces more ominous imagery.
-See our spider spirit-animal page for the full Anansi / Arachne / Grandmother Spider / jorōgumo treatment.
+The full Anansi / Arachne / Grandmother Spider / jorōgumo traditions are covered in the spider spirit animal entry.

 Frequently asked